wedianyc/wedianyc.github.io/_projects/andaz.md

 Twitter and LinkedIn, WeDIA suggested the idea of an “Insta-meet” hosted by Andaz.

+> “...how better to become a part of a community than to work with the people that embody that community?”

 The theory behind this was multifold.
 For starters, we knew the property needed an abundance of high quality content outside of the hotel, while remaining conscious of budgets.
 Additionally, how better to become a part of a community